SE-4485-group-2/OSSMMP/scripts/README.md

 # 🔐 Secure Shared Development Environment Setup

 This project sets up a **secure, encrypted development environment** using Docker, Ollama, and Open WebUI.
-It detects whether you're running a GPU or CPU machine, installs dependencies, creates an encrypted disk container, and launches an AI-ready interface.
+It detects GPU/CPU, installs dependencies, creates an encrypted container, and launches a private, browser-accessible AI interface — no command-line model setup needed.

 ---